-5 Heiko Goelzer has received funding from the programme of the Netherlands Earth System Science Centre (NESSC), financially supported by the Dutch Ministry of Education, Culture and Science (OCW) under grant no. 024.002.001.

-For NCAR-CISM this material is based upon work supported by the National Center for Atmospheric Research, which is a major facility sponsored by the National Science Foundation under Cooperative Agreement No. 1852977.
-Computing and data storage resources, including the Cheyenne supercomputer (doi:10.5065/D6RX99HX), were provided by the Computational and Information Systems Laboratory (CISL) at NCAR.
-AB was supported by the U.S. Department of Energy (DOE) Office of Science Regional and Global Model Analysis (RGMA) component of the Earth and Environmental System Modeling (EESM) program (HiLAT-RASM project), and the DOE Office of Science (Biological and Environmental Research), Early Career Research program.
+Financial support.
+Heiko Goelzer has received funding from the programme of the Netherlands Earth System Science Centre (NESSC), financially supported by the Dutch Ministry of Education, Culture and Science (OCW), under grant no. 024.002.001.
+For NCAR-CISM this material is based upon work supported by the National Center for Atmospheric Research, which is a major facility sponsored by the National Science Foundation under cooperative agreement no. 1852977.
+Computing and data storage resources, including the Cheyenne supercomputer (https://doi.org/10.5065/D6RX99HX), were provided by the Computational and Information Systems Laboratory (CISL) at NCAR.
+Alice Barthel was supported by the US Department of Energy (DOE) Office of Science Regional and Global Model Analysis (RGMA) component of the Earth and Environmental System Modeling (EESM) programme (HiLAT-RASM project) and the DOE Office of Science (Biological and Environmental Research) Early Career Research programme.
 Philippe Huybrechts and Sébastien Le clec'h acknowledge support from the iceMOD project funded by the Research Foundation - Flanders (FWO-Vlaanderen).
-Ralf Greve and Chris Chambers were supported by Japan Society for the Promotion of Science (JSPS) KAKENHI grant number JP16H02224.
-Ralf Greve was supported by JSPS KAKENHI grant number JP17H06104 and by the Arctic Challenge for Sustainability (ArCS) project of the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT) under Program Grant Number JPMXD1300000000.
-Reinhard Calov was funded by the Bundesministerium für Bildung und Forschung (BMBF) grants PalMod-1.1 and PalMod-1.3.
-Support for Nicholas Golledge and Daniel Lowry was provided by the New Zealand Ministry of Business Innovation and Employment contract RTVU1705.
+Ralf Greve and Chris Chambers were supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI (grant no. JP16H02224).
+Ralf Greve was supported by JSPS KAK-ENHI (grant no. JP17H06104) and by the Arctic Challenge for Sustainability (ArCS) project of the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT) under programme grant no. JPMXD1300000000.
+Reinhard Calov was funded by the Bundesministerium für Bildung und Forschung (BMBF; grants PalMod-1.1 and PalMod-1.3).
+Support for Nicholas Golledge and Daniel Lowry was provided by the New Zealand Ministry of Business Innovation and Employment (contract RTVU1705).
+Martin Rückamp received support from the Helmholtz Climate Initiative REKLIM (Regional Climate Change).
+The AWI-ISSM simulations were run on the DKRZ HPC system Mistral under grant ab1073.
+Jonathan Gregory and Robin S. Smith were supported by the National Centre for Atmospheric Science, funded by the UK National Environment Research Council.
+Work was performed by Nicole Schlegel and Helene Seroussi at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.
+Funding was provided by grants from the Jet Propulsion Laboratory Research Technology and Development programme.
+Sophie Nowicki, Erika Simon, Isabel Nias, Helene Seroussi and Nicole Schlegel were supported by the NASA programmes Cryosphere Sciences; Sea Level Change Team; and Modeling, Analysis, and Prediction.
+Mathieu Morlighem and Joshua Cuzzone were funded by the National Science Foundation's ARCSS programme (grant no. 1504230).
+Youngmin Choi was supported by the NASA Earth and Space Science